Trump says a 25% tariff ‘must be paid by Apple' on iPhones not made in the U.S.

 "I have long ago informed Tim Cook of Apple that I expect their iPhone's that will be sold in the United States of America will be manufactured and built in the United States, not India, or anyplace else.
 If that is not the case, a Tariff of at least 25% must be paid by Apple to the U.S.," Trump said on Truth Social.

-Production of Apple's flagship phone happens primarily in China, but the country has been shifting manufacturing to India in part because that country has a friendlier trade relationship with the U.S..
+Production of Apple's flagship phone happens primarily in China, but the company has been shifting manufacturing to India in part because that country has a friendlier trade relationship with the U.S.

-This is the latest jab at Apple from Trump, who over the past couple weeks has ramped up pressure on the company and Cook to increase domestic manufacturing.
-Politico previously reported that Trump and Cook met at the White House on Tuesday.
+This is the latest jab at Apple from Trump, who over the past couple of weeks has ramped up pressure on the company and Cook to increase domestic manufacturing.
+Trump and Cook met at the White House on Tuesday, according to Politico.

+Cook gave $1 million to Trump's inauguration fund and attended the inauguration in January.
+Apple has announced a $500 billion spend on U.S. development, including AI server production in Houston.

 Apple declined to comment for this story.